h2non/thread.js/README.md

 Create a new task in the given thread

-Normally you don't need to call it directly, it will done via `Thread.run()` factory
+Normally you don't need to call it directly, it will done via `thread.run()` factory

 #### Task.maxTaskDelay
 Value: `number` Default: `5000`